-You just found out your pregnant.
+You just found out you’re pregnant.
 There’s a lot to be excited about, including these pregnancy changes that can occur that may affect your body.

-Life is a process of growth from childhood, teenage, adulthood, and elderly age.
+Life is a growth process from childhood, teenage, adulthood, and elderly age.

-The process of growth marks changes that occur on your body and mind and the experiences in your life.
+The growth process marks changes that occur in your body and mind and the experiences in your life.

-When you get to adulthood, the need to parent a child increases in most people that leads to getting a child.
+When you get to adulthood, the need to parent a child increases in most people, leading to getting a child.

 The processes that occur when you get pregnant change.

-You will experience changes that mark your maturity from a single adult to a parent, whom a child depends on for its growth.
+You will experience changes that mark your maturity from a single adult to a parent that a child depends on for its growth.